 While we may not realize it, predictive analytics have already been embedded in our daily lives.
 The banking sector runs algorithms with predictive design to zero in on potential frauds, e-commerce websites are customizing products for buyers in real time, and airlines are able to precisely re-route passengers during weather delays while considering varied factors and constraints.
 All of these processes conduct themselves smoothly, without a trace of human intervention.
 Of course, the precursor to this is a system that has been designed, vetted, and then deployed by humans.
 However, following thorough testing, it is only the analytics that take full control.

 HR predictive analytics strategically analyzes data to accurately project behaviors, attitudes, and capabilities among employees that result in tangible organizational outcomes.
 There is evidence which points to a correlation between HR predictive analytics and organizational performance.

 It was Google’s People Analytics group which actually raised the question, “What if working at Google increase your life span by a year?”
 Set upon the quest to enhance productivity and work-life balance, Google set out to understand its own employees as well as they know their customers.
 They created an algorithm that analyzed data from annual employee reviews, promotion cycles, and remuneration histories to discover which employees were likely to leave their jobs.
 This use of big data led them to accurately predict employee turnover.
-Credit Suisse is also known to make use of predictive analytics to calculate the likeliness of those employees looking to quit and proactively offer them new roles and responsibilities.
+Credit Suisse is also known to make use of predictive analytics in enterprise apps to calculate the likeliness of those employees looking to quit and proactively offer them new roles and responsibilities.